GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-macos.md

-# Get macOS ready for onboarding
+# Get your macOS ready for onboarding

 **Objective** : This section explains how to get your Mac ready for SEED onboarding.